verityj/verityj.github.io/_posts/2023-06-08-keyboard-goodness.md

 I kept forgetting that shortcut so decided to create a new Karabiner complex modification for it.
 To share it for anyone's use I committed it to the main Karabiner list ([committed shortcut code is here](https://github.com/pqrs-org/KE-complex_modifications/commit/0dd56bb83ab7b55bedbcc9759408f10f626d34ce)).

 Do you have any other ideas or suggestions?
-Leave a new issue comment for me on [GitHub](https://github.com/verity-s/verity-s.github.io/issues)!
+Leave a comment for me on [GitHub](https://github.com/verityj/verityj.github.io/discussions/1)!

 ## 3. Perhaps a bit peculiar: right option key as Delete